Azure-Samples/media-services-v3-dotnet-webapp/4-VideosSample-VideoAuth/README.md

 Then open `https://localhost:7150/` in a browser.

+### Per-video access control

+To control which users and groups can view a video, update the `Viewers` array in the `index.json` file.

+Items in the Viewers array may be:
+- Azure Active Directory user IDs
+- Azure Active Directory group IDs
+- The string "all"

+When a group is included in the list of viewers, any user that is directly in a group, or a transitive member of a group, is able to view the video.

+### Caching

+The `VideosSampleWithPerVideoAuth` sample requests tokens and group details on every request.
+To improve performance and to enable the application to scale, the `VideosSampleWithPerVideoAuthAndCache` sample extends the `VideosSampleWithPerVideoAuth` to cache tokens and user details.

+`VideosSampleWithPerVideoAuth` uses a Redis cache, which is configured in the `appsettings.json` file.
+It can either use a local Redis instance or Azure Redis.

 ### Using DRM

 To use DRM when streaming videos, the `VideosSampleDrmWithKeyProxyStreamingPolicy` Streaming Policy may be used.